HRAF-Research/hraf-middleware/README.md

 * Consolidated all 4 standard literature reading templates and the 3 written paper draft sections into a unified manuscript.
 * Conducted supervisor review, incorporated feedback, and polished the manuscript layout and citations for formal submission.
 * Committed finalized artifacts to GitHub repository, including reading notes, Section 4 (ADCA), Section 5 (HARM), and Section 6 (Results) drafts.

+## 📅 Week 12: Final QA, Complete Handoff & Research Readiness Presentation

+## Day 1: Full Pipeline QA
+* Executed the complete ADCA+HARM stack in The Construct RDS for 10 minutes on the `E2` environment, confirming zero crashes, zero memory leaks, steady IK loop rates, and complete result logging.
+* Ran the final 50-case adversarial test suite using `pytest`, successfully intercepting and recording all safety-violating outputs.
+* Validated the deployment pipeline from scratch to guarantee seamless execution on clean installations.
+* Documented all environment extraction, dependency setup, and troubleshooting steps in the repository's setup guide to ensure total deployability.